ntsk/html-inline-actions/README.md

 # HTML Inline Actions

 A GitHub Action that inlines CSS, JavaScript, and images into HTML files.
-Built with minimal dependencies and simple, efficient implementation.
+Built with minimal dependencies to keep it simple and focused on inlining tasks.

 ## Features